Lucidity (video game): Reception

 The game received "mixed" reviews on both platforms according to the review aggregation website Metacritic.

-IGN's Daemon Hatfield said that while the art style of the Xbox 360 version is great, the gameplay isn't engaging enough.
-Giant Bomb's Vinny Caravella said that while the art design of the same console version is "absolutely exquisite", the gameplay is average, and the random order of the items can get frustrating.
+IGNs Daemon Hatfield said that while the art style of the Xbox 360 version is great, the gameplay isn't engaging enough.
+Giant Bombs Vinny Caravella said that while the art design of the same console version is "absolutely exquisite", the gameplay is average, and the random order of the items can get frustrating.
 Caravella also said that the framing story, of Sofi dealing with the loss of her Nana, tried too hard to be cute and heartwarming, at times being "a little too 'fuzzy mittens' for its own good".
 Carolyn Petit, a reviewer for GameSpot, stated that the "Difficulty [of the game] can be maddening sometimes."
 She also noted the inability of the camera to zoom out made navigation difficult.
 She praised the game's interesting concept, but claimed that "Unfortunately, the gameplay rarely contributes much enjoyment to this experience and often operates at direct odds with it."

 The Australian video game talk show Good Games two reviewers gave the Xbox 360 version 5.5 out of 10 and 6.5 out of 10.